noahehall/theBookOfNoah/0current/aws/0networking.md

 ## vpc

+- gotchases
+  - to connect to resources on a private subnet requires a private network using an SSH client or the EC2 Instance Connect CLI
 - vpc: isolated network within your aws account in a specific region
   - as big as /16 and as small as /28
     - the vpc cidr/block is called the `super net`, as it contains all IPs for all subnets, and thus all resources